taskcontrols/py-taskcontrol/README.md

 ##### Requirements:

-* Python 3.x
+* Python 3.x and above
-* Any OS supporting Python 3.x
+* Any OS supporting Python 3.x and above

 ##### Package Dependencies: